America’s Favorite Vacation Spots: Our National Parks

 Every summer people stream to our national parks for the scenery, history, and activity.
 July and August bring a crush of families to nearly every park.
 They go to look, to learn, and to sample from some of the best vacation bargains in America.

 If You Save It, They Will Come

-Americans “get it” when it comes to our national parks: In 2013 (the most recent data for this writing), there were 273,630,895 recreational visits to the 405 properties managed by the National Park Service.
-That same year, there were 13,115,983 overnight stays of all kinds (lodges, cabins, RVs, boats, and back- packers) in these properties.
+Americans “get it” when it comes to our national parks: In 2019 (the most recent data for this writing), there were 327,500,000 recreational visits to the 405 properties managed by the National Park Service.
+That same year, there were tens of millions of overnight stays of all kinds (lodges, cabins, RVs, boats, and back- packers) in these properties.
 We come; we go, we stay, and play.

-The National Park Service has grown from a fledgling unit of former soldiers who became the rangers at Yellowstone National Park to an organization of dedicated and earnestly helpful people of many different backgrounds.
+The National Park Service grew from a fledgling unit of former soldiers who became the rangers at Yellowstone National Park.
+It’s now an organization of dedicated and earnestly helpful people of many different backgrounds.
 There are approximately 22,000 diverse professionals who work as permanent, temporary, and seasonal employees.
 For most of these folks, it is a calling not a job.